Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Background: Risk-based inspection planning

 \subsection{Probabilistic deterioration model and reliability updating}

 Structural reliability methods and general sampling based methods \citep{Ditlevsen2007StructuralMethods} can be used to compute the probabilities associated with the random events represented in the I\&M decision tree (Figure \ref{FIG:dectree}).
-In a simplified decision tree, the main random events are the damage detection during inspection and the structural failure.
+In a simplified decision tree, the main random events are the damage detections during inspections and the structural failure.

 The failure event is defined through a limit state $g_F(t) = d_c - d(t)$, in which $d_c$ represents the failure criteria, such as the critical crack size, and $d(t)$ is related to the temporal deterioration evolution.
 Uncertainties involved in the deterioration process are incorporated by defining $d(t)$ as a function of a group of random variables or random processes.
-The probability of failure $P_F(t)$ can be then computed as the probability of the limit state being negative $P_F=P\{g_F(t)\leq0\}$, and the reliability index is inversely related to the failure probability, usually defined in the standard normal space $\beta(t)=-\Phi^{-1}\{P_F(t)\}$, in which $\Phi$ is the standard normal cumulative distribution function.
+The probability of failure $P_F(t)$ can be then computed as the probability of the limit state being negative $P_F=P\{g_F(t)\leq0\}$, and the reliability index is inversely related to the failure probability, usually defined in the standard normal space as $\beta(t)=-\Phi^{-1}\{P_F(t)\}$, in which $\Phi$ is the standard normal cumulative distribution function.
 The probability of the failure event can also be defined over a reference period, e.g. the annual failure probability can be computed as $\Delta P_F(t) = \{P_F(t) - P_F(t-1)\}$.